rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

   </tr>
 </cdr-table>

+### Use When
+- As confirmation that a task or process initiated by the user was completed successfully
+- providing contextual information on the page processes
+### Don't Use When
+- Exposing additional product information that may vary based on user selection (see [Persistent Status Notifications](#persistent-status-notifications))
+- The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))
+- The User makes a selection that does not change or add content to the page
+- The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))
+- The notification relates to an actionable element in a busy state (see [Update and Loading Notifications](../update-and-loading-notifications/))
+- The content added to the page is critical and needs immediate attention (see [alert](../alerts))

 ### Anatomy of a Transient Status notifications

 <cdr-img :src="$withBase('/notifications/transientStatusAnatomy.png')" alt="Diagram for transient status notifications, annotating the required layout of the elements listed below" />